 Single Leg Lift

-This exercise is a training before the use of the following curl-up.
+This exercise is training before the use of the following curl-up.
 It needs to be mastered before.

 The 3 Big Exercises Routine

-Like before, one hand is located under the low back preserve the neutral arch.
+Like before, one hand is located under the low back to preserve the neutral arch.
 One leg is straight, the other bent.
 It is good to alternate once during the repetitions.
 Brace your core around the spine.

 Raise the upper shoulders off the floor.
 The neck and the upper back are cemented together.
 Focus your gaze on a spot on the ceiling.
 Hold for 8-10 seconds and breathe deeply.
-Repeat 5 times.
+Repeat five times.

 There are plenty of other exercises to keep you challenged.
-Do not hesitate to contact our chiropractors who have a vast experience in rehabilitation and prevention of spine injuries
+Do not hesitate to contact our chiropractors, who have a vast experience in rehabilitation and prevention of spine injuries!